arcus-azure/arcus/community/blog/2020-08-Announcing-Arcus-Scripting-v0.1/README.md

 ## Azure Key Vault

 The next module has been specifically designed to gather functionality related to the Azure Key Vault.
-We figured there's a lot of extra functionality that can be useful during interacting with this Azure resource.
+While loads of additional functionalities can be included to assist you in interacting with this Azure resource, the `Arcus.Scripting.KeyVault` PowerShell module is currently limited to the following functions:

-The `Arcus.Scripting.KeyVault` PowerShell module contains now only two functions: `Get-AzKeyVaultAccessPolicies` and `Set-AzKeyVaultSecretFromFile` but is for sure going to expand in more functionality.
+- `Get-AzKeyVaultAccessPolicies`
+- `Set-AzKeyVaultSecretFromFile`

 The following example shows how we can get all the access policies from an Azure Key Vault into a PowerShell object.